Capstone-Projects-2023-Spring/project-algorithmic-trading/README.md

 ## Project Abstract

-This document proposes an application of quantitative trading strategies to create a desktop application that may select profitable stocks, indicate when to sell stocks, simulate trading in real time and even analyze orders placed via a QuantConnect account.
-The user may interact with a UI to first select one of three strategies: a day trading, a long-term trading, and an S&P 500 strategy.
-The day trading strategy will buy and sell stocks in real time instantaneously, while the long-term trading strategy will buy stocks with the most growth potential over time, sell them when they are done growing, after at least a day.
-Finally, the S&P 500 strategy will analyze stock data of fortune 500 companies and buy stocks for the best performing companies.
-The user may also select between a simulation mode and a trading mode, the trading mode involving trading automatically through the user’s QuantConnect account and the simulation mode simulating trades with a base amount of capital provided by the user and comparisons to the performance of the S&P 500.
+This document proposes an educational webb application for simulated stock trading using real stock data and a machine learning model to predict future stock values.
+The user may make an account, choose an amount to being trading with, and begin viewing, purchasing, and selling stocks in a simualted environment.
+This application is for education, and as such the user may connect to other user accounts to compare their own strategies to their peers.

 ## High Level Requirement